ucladevx/bresearch/prisma/setup.md

 To set a password: ` sudo passwd postgres ` Memorize the password for the DB connection string.

-Starting `psql` on WSL 2 is done with `sudo service postgresql start` Then, connecting to the postgres service and opening the psql shell with ` sudo -u postgres psql ` Once you have successfully entered the psql shell, you will see your command line change to look like this: `postgres=#`
+Starting `psql` on WSL 2 is done with `sudo service postgresql start` Then, connecting to the postgres service and opening the psql shell is done with ` sudo -u postgres psql ` Once you have successfully entered the psql shell, you will see your command line change to look like this: `postgres=#`

 #### MacOS